hmlewis-astro/disney_movie_nlp/final_pres/final_writeup.md

 ### Algorithms

 #### NLP
-In pre-processing the data, I removed all digits and punctuation, I used spaCy in order to identify named entities (e.g., characters, actors), and to remove stop words, including some custom stop words (e.g., film, video, studio, etc.).
-I also created a custom tokenizer to merge named entities into a single token, and to lemmatize all other tokens.
+In pre-processing the data, I removed all digits and punctuation, and converted a handful of non-ascii/unicode characters to proper, ascii format.
+I used spaCy in order to identify named entities (e.g., characters, actors), and to remove stop words, including some custom stop words (e.g., film, video, studio, etc.).
+I also created a custom tokenizer to merge named entities into tokens (rather than creating n-grams), and to lemmatize all other tokens.
 The CountVectorizer is used, as this is the default intended to be used with the CorEx topic model.

 #### Topic Model